elektronomikon/raspi_gpib_driver/README.md

 clone or download the patch in a new folder

-download the current stable linux-gpib release (4.0.3 at this time)
+download the current stable linux-gpib release (4.2.0 at this time)

 extract linux-gpib with folder names in the new folder:

-`  tar xzf linux-gpib-4.1.0.tar.gz`
+`  tar xzf linux-gpib-4.2.0.tar.gz`
+`  cd linux-gpib-4.2.0`

-configure linux-gpib:
+configure linux-gpib-kernel:

+`  tar xzf linux-gpib-kernel-4.2.0.tar.gz`
-`  cd linux-gpib-4.1.0`
+`  cd linux-gpib-kernel-4.2.0`
 `  ./configure`

 this creates the needed build files.
-Apply the patch to add the gpio driver:
+Copy the patch in the linux-gpib-4.2.0 folder, and apply it to add the raspi_gpib driver:

+`  cd ..`
-`  patch -p1 < gpio_driver_4.1.0.patch`
+`  patch -p0 < linux-gpib-kernel-4.2.0_raspi_gpib.patch`

-build linux-gpib
+build linux-gpib-kernel:

+`  cd linux-gpib-kernel-4.2.0`
 `  make`
 `  sudo make install`